 Set during the colonization of Australia in 1825, the film follows Clare (Aisling Franciosi), a 21-year-old Irish convict.
-Having served her 7-year sentence, she is desperate to be free of her abusive master, Lieutenant Hawkins (Sam Claflin), who refuses to release her from his charge.
-After her husband Aidan (Michael Sheasby) stages a retaliation, Clare becomes the victim of a harrowing crime at the hands of the lieutenant and his cronies, leading her to enlist the help of a young Aboriginal tracker Billy (Baykali Ganambarr) to lead her through the rugged wilderness to track down Hawkins and exact her revenge.
+Despite having served her 7-year sentence, her abusive master refuses to release her from his charge.
+After her husband Aidan (Michael Sheasby) stages a retaliation, Clare becomes the victim of a harrowing crime at the hands of her master and his cronies, leading her to enlist the help of a young Aboriginal tracker Billy (Baykali Ganambarr) to lead her through the rugged wilderness to exact her revenge.

 “It’s a breathtaking success by a director who could have made anything after the success of her first horror feature, and who decided to make a bloody but contemplative period piece with no easy answers.” — Meredith Borders, Bloody Disgusting

 “Kent’s elemental revenge tale attains a near-mythic grandeur over the course of its arduous, ravishing trek.” — Guy Lodge, Variety

 “If you’re disgusted, horrified or upset by anything in The Nightingale, then Kent has done her job.
 Using a traditional revenge movie template as her jumping off point, she reminds us that we can have no catharsis for the horrors of the past.” — Alistair Ryder, Film Inquiry